gregorias/pc-setup/setup.md

    2. On MacBook Pro M1 I have the following setup: ⌃, ⌘, fn, ⌥.
 Ctrl is the leftmost button.
 Alt-equivalent is the rightmost. fn is at the most awkward spot.
+1. Adjust Keyboard settings.
+   1. Open Keyboard settings.
+   2. Change 🌐 to do show emojis and symbols.
+   3. Select use F keys as standard keys.
 1. Install [Rectangle][rectangle] for convenient window management.
    1. Download and install the app.
    2. Provide my pro license key (the pro version can sync my config in iCloud).